swift502/Sketchbook/README.md

 ## Usage

-It's possible to define your own scenes in Blender, and then read them with Sketchbook.
+You can define your own scenes in Blender, and then read them with Sketchbook.
 Sketchbook needs to run on a local server such as [http-server](https://www.npmjs.com/package/http-server) or [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to be able to load external assets.

 ### Script tag